tq-systems/meta-tq/meta-tq/doc/README.tqmlx2160a-mblx2160a.md

 | MAC18 | X14.B | X11.A |  -  |   -   |

 Interfaces in U-Boot are named like this: DPMACxx@interface (e.g. DPMAC17@rgmii-id).
-Note: When MAC.17 or MAC.18 is configured as SGMII device the RGMII ports won't work.
+Note: On MAC.17 and MAC.18 RGMII configuration takes precedence over SGMII.

 ## Serdes Configuration